 Due to the pandemic, we meet in front of our home with masks on.
 You will be asked to wear gloves when handling the paperwork.
 I appreciate your cooperation during this time.

 I don’t allow the kittens to be touched by anyone outside my immediate family prior to sale.
 There are many contagious cat diseases and viruses out there!
 Please take some time to do a little research on this topic ahead of time.

 KITTEN CAN ONLY TRAVEL WITH YOU OR YOUR CHOSEN TRAVEL GUARDIAN IN AN AIRLINE APPROVED CARRIER, UNDER THE SEAT, WITHIN THE CLIMATE CONTROLLED CABIN.
 NO CARGO SHIPPING.
 Our closest airport is Tampa International.
-You are welcome to pick up your kitten here at our home.
-Alternatively, I charge $100.00 to transport the kitten to Tampa International Airport Departing terminal ONLY.
-This service is currently not available due to new restrictions at TIA because of Covid 19.
-All travel arrangements must be made by you.
-I'm a slightly introverted homebody so for me to drive to Tampa's airport is a kind of a big deal.
-But, I realize that sometimes you just got to have that particular furbaby.
-And many of my kittens have traveled home with their new moms/dads who have booked flights to pick them up.
-Some have made a round trip in the same day, but I have had them come to visit family close by, go to Disney and even go on a Cruise while here in Sunny Florida, then pick up their kitten and fly home.
-Pre- Covid, of course😔.
+You will have to pick up your kitten here at our home.
+Many of my kittens have traveled home with their new moms/dads who have booked flights to pick them up.
+Some have made a round trip in the same day, but others have chosen to visit family close by, go to Disney and even go on a cruise while here in sunny Florida, then pick up their kitten and fly home.

 THE PERSIAN BREED...